cloudevents/spec/spec.md

 * Constraints:
    * REQUIRED
    * MUST be a non-empty string
-   * SHOULD be prefixed with a reverse-DNS name associated with the software that produces the event
+   * SHOULD be prefixed with a reverse-DNS name.
+The prefixed domain dictates the organization which defines the semantics of this event type.
 * Examples
    * com.github.pull.create